-While UC systems offer a wide range of functionality, there is still a lot of room for growth.
+While UC systems offer a wide range of functionality, there is still room for growth.

-One way Pastor sees these services evolving in the future is more built-in integrations with programs and apps businesses are already using.
-As an example, he points to a current RingCentral integration with Salesforce that allows the software's users to initiate calls with just one click, without ever leaving Salesforce.
+One way Pastor sees these services evolving in the future is by having more built-in integrations with other business programs and apps.
+As an example, he points to the RingCentral integration with Salesforce that allows the software’s users to initiate calls with just one click, without ever leaving Salesforce.

 “UC systems will continue to evolve to make business communications more seamless and tightly integrated into existing business workflows,” he said.

-Pope believes that the advent of technology such as the internet of things, artificial intelligence, information technology and mobile solutions will only expand how UC systems are being used
+Pope believes that technology such as the Internet of Things, artificial intelligence and mobile solutions will expand how UC systems are used.

 “Voice assistants will become smarter and will be powered by natural language processing and continuous machine learning,” he said.
 “We’ll also see instant transcription and more contextual information through artificial intelligence, as well as the continued integration of UC systems with office productivity software.”

 The expansion of these types of systems will also change the way businesses grow.
-Pope suggests that unified communications will lead to more global expansion.
+Pope suggested that unified communications will lead to more global expansion.

-"As the globalization of business escalates, UC will grow proportionately, creating opportunities for businesses to go global," he said.
-"And as the remote workforce continues to expand, we'll see the importance of video and web conferencing rise in popularity and necessity."
+“As the globalization of business escalates, UC will grow proportionately, creating opportunities for businesses to go global,” he said.
+“And as the remote workforce continues to expand, we’ll see video and web conferencing rise in popularity and necessity.”